 Pre-Camp Visits: Being comfortable with our staff, facilities, and programs is very important to your camper's experience.
-In an effort to provide families with an opportunity to tour the facilities and meet some of the key year-round staff prior to the summer season, we are happy to arrange tours any time prior to the start of camp.
+In an effort to provide families an opportunity to tour the facilities, and meet some of the key year-round staff prior to the summer season, we are happy to arrange tours any time prior to the start of camp.

 In-home Private Open House Recruitment Events: If you love what we do and would like to host a private open house event in your home or business as a way to spread the word about Camp Lakotah while earning referral rewards towards your camper's billing, please give us a call.
-We would love to arrange a time to come meet your friends and families that are interested in Camp!
+We would love to arrange a time to come help spread the word about Camp Lakotah.